vaibhavibhidecmu/bhidePortfolio/assignment3&4.md

 3. Another thing that probably didn't work out was the long title.
 I got feedback to make it more concise and if required use a subtitle.
 4. One feedback that I receieved was to check if blue and green bars can be used side by side, as one ought to be inclusive of color-blind people.
 <br/>

 ### After recieving the feedback, I uploaded my data in flourish and came up with the following iteration of visualization:
+## Iteration 1:

 <div class="flourish-embed flourish-chart" data-src="visualisation/11240281"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+After coming up with this data visualization, it still did not emphasize the trend and focus that I wanted the user to read from the chart.
+So I came up with a second iteration round where I used one focus color to highlight "Abandonment/ Orphaned and Collision with vehicle" and made all the other groups grey so that they can be viewed as background.
+## Iteration 2:
+<div class="flourish-embed flourish-chart" data-src="visualisation/11239161"><script src="https://public.flourish.studio/resources/embed.js"></script></div>